teivah/100-go-mistakes/docs/index.md

 ### Not being aware of the possible problems with type embedding (#10)

+???+ info "TL;DR"

-**TL;DR**: Using type embedding can also help avoid boilerplate code; however, ensure that doing so doesn’t lead to visibility issues where some fields should have remained hidden.
+    Using type embedding can also help avoid boilerplate code; however, ensure that doing so doesn’t lead to visibility issues where some fields should have remained hidden.

 When creating a struct, Go offers the option to embed types.
 But this can sometimes lead to unexpected behaviors if we don’t understand all the implications of type embedding.
 Throughout this section, we look at how to embed types, what these bring, and the possible issues.